 You have plenty of chances to avoid some hard lessons and gather small wins faster and safer.

 However, the ping-pong of ideas is the most relevant for someone like me because I deeply resonate with real situations managed by real people in real life.
 This is the right spot to discover such stories.

 Roles and responsabilities

-One of the main goals as a leader is to help people step out of their comfort zone, to help them expand their skill set, to embrace more challenges in a safe environment, to give before they get.
+One of the main goals as a leader is to help people step out of their comfort zone, to help them expand their skill set, embrace more challenges in a safe environment, to give before they get.
 It’s true that leaders wear multiple hats, but this doesn’t mean that they shouldn’t try at least to borrow some of them.

-Beside all these non-tangible perks, The Watercooler community won me as a member also thanks to the great experience they’re providing.
+Besides all these non-tangible perks, The Watercooler community won me as a member also thanks to the great experience they’re providing.
 The onboarding is great, the gamification is engaging (loved earning those badges), the dedicated AMA (Ask Me Anything) sessions are inspiring.

 If you’re a leader in your organization or plan to be, The Watercooler is the right place to kick off.
 By joining this growing community you will have plenty of chances to avoid hard lessons and gather small wins faster and safer.
 I’m excited to explore what’s next, but I’m already thrilled that I have discovered Claire Lew a year ago.
 I hope one day I’ll be a leader as good as her.
 Maybe you want that, too.